Cabinetry Design in Rio Verde, AZ

 While checking the inner contents of your wall may seem insignificant, this information is incredibly important for a designer to know when planning out your new kitchen, as it will ultimately lead to fewer mistakes or regrets in the long run.

-In a recent Studio M project, Designer Danee Bohn had already created a cabinetry layout for her client when a pipe was found behind one of the walls.
+In a recent Revival House project, our designer had already created a cabinetry layout for her client when a pipe was found behind one of the walls.
 She had to work creatively to reconfigure her design, since it was in the clients’ best interest not to move the pipe.

-“I had to think quickly on my feet to come up with a different solution for that area,” commented Danee.
+“I had to think quickly on my feet to come up with a different solution for that area,” commented the designer.

 4. Over communicate with your designer and contractor throughout the process